You are here

 All current New York State Capital Region undergraduate and graduate students, doctoral students, post-doctoral researchers, recent alumni, administrative staff, and faculty are eligible to apply as the Entrepreneurial Lead (EL).

 Proposed business technical ventures should be in either the idea, development, or startup stages and have a scalable impact.
-Startups can be in a wide variety of topics including (but not limited to) medical devices, mobile applications, software, physical products, internet of things, social startups, hardware, wearables, etc.
+Business ideas can be from a wide variety of fields including (but not limited to) medical devices, mobile applications, software, physical products, internet of things, social startups, hardware, wearables, or any other STEM field.

-Accepted teams must commit to attending their cohort’s orientation, multiple training sessions, meetings with their mentor, a mid-program check-in conference call, and the final presentation day.
-Failure to complete these elements of the program may be grounds for disqualification from the New York State Capital Region NSF I-Corps Site program and forfeiture and/or repayment of any grant awards associated with the program.
+Accepted teams must commit to attending their cohort’s training sessions, one-on-one sessions with the instructors, and the final presentation day.
+Failure to complete these elements of the program may be grounds for disqualification from the program and forfeiture and/or repayment of any grant awards associated with the program.

 Guidelines for Submissions